-The student must be achieving at least a "C" (70%-79%) grade in order to apply for an Incomplete.
-Arrangements must be made to complete the make-up work within two weeks of the end of the course of study.
-If no arrangements are made, the student will receive "0" points for any outstanding work and the Incomplete (I) grade will be converted to the grade the student earned based on the cumulative course points received.
+The student must be able to achieve a letter grade of at least a "C" (70%-79%) or a passing "P" grade in order to request an Incomplete from the Chef Instructor.
+Arrangements must be made to complete the outstanding work within two weeks of the end of the course of study.
+If no arrangements are made, the student will receive "0" points for any outstanding work and the Incomplete (I) grade will be converted to the grade the student earned based on the work completed in the course.